MarcusDunn/yolo_mark_rs/README.md

 I've drawn too many boxes in yolo_mark, its usable but has some rough edges:

+- dependent on opencv (which is a massive hassle to compile)
 - Always selects the larger box on hover (cannot delete inner annotations)
 - Slow with medium-large sized images
 - Left/right arrow increments/decrements both image and tag